-If you’re brand new to the email industry—or even if you’re a veteran—there may be some confusion about what an email template actually is.
+If you’re brand new to the email industry—or even if you’re a veteran—you may be asking yourself, what is an email template?

 Is it a single email sent to a subscriber?
 Something saved in an email service provider’s WYSIWYG editor?
 A collection of code snippets to build new campaigns?

 In this post (and the accompanying video below), we break down exactly what makes an email template, well, a template.

 Defining a template

 Let’s break that down.

 An email template is an HTML file.
 HTML—or hypertext markup language—is the code that defines the structure and content in an email.
 It allows you to add things like images and links to an email and, along with cascading style sheets (CSS), lets you style the email to better reflect your company or personal styles.

 Templates are distinct from one-off emails because they can be reused across multiple campaigns.
 They can contain email modules and be used as part of a broader email design system.
 They’re normally saved in your email service provider (ESP) or in a code editor like Litmus Builder—and provide a base on which to add copy, images, and links specific to your email campaign.

 The benefits of using templates

 Instead of having to rewrite an entire email from scratch for every send, you can simply add copy, images, and links to an existing template before testing and sending it to your subscribers.
 Templates are one of the key tools used by successful email marketing teams to stay agile and scale their marketing efforts.

 And, with the reduced effort, you have more time to focus on crafting better content and copy for your email campaigns or other innovative strategies that drive more results.

 If you were to rewrite the code from scratch for every email, there’s a good chance that there would be variations or mistakes in that code—leading to broken emails and a bad experience for your subscribers.
 Typos can happen to even the best developers and, in the unforgiving email landscape, can lead to disastrous results for email marketers and your company’s brand.